DigitalLabApp/Gramy/README.md

 This repo contains the official source code for [Gramy App for Android] It has in-app purchase features, such as user behaviour analytics.

-##we created our customised Telegram Application
+##we have created our customised Telegram Application.

 We welcome all developers to use our source code to create applications on Telegram platform.
 There are several things we require from **all developers** for the moment.